It’s easy to give members of your team access to specific data and features by using AskNicely's User Roles.

-In the user roles section of your account menu, you can see who’s who, and see what permissions each of these roles have.
-Assign team members to the role that best suits the level of access they need.
+By clicking Settings > Users > User Roles, you can see who has access to what in addition to the permissions each of these roles are granted.
+Assign your team members to the role that best suits the level of access they need.

-If you’re on one of our custom plans you can change whether these roles have access to workflow settings, user data, the ability to reply/edit/delete/publish responses, and export data from AskNicely, as well as being able to create additional custom roles*.
+If you’re on one of our custom plans, you can change whether these roles have access to workflow settings, user data, the ability to reply/edit/delete/publish responses, and export data from AskNicely - you also can create additional custom roles* as needed.

 Standard roles and permissions